matrix-org/vodozemac/CONTRIBUTING.md

 In addition to the Conventional Commit format, you can use the `Changelog` git trailer to specify the changelog message explicitly.
 When that trailer is present, its value will be used as the changelog entry instead of the commit's leading line.
-The `Breaking-Change` git trailer can be used in a similar manner if the changelog entry should be marked as a breaking change.
+For breaking changes, use the `Breaking-Change` trailer instead of the `Changelog` trailer to specify the changelog entry.

 #### Example Commit Message